 GRE test is offered in both a computer-delivered and paper-delivered format.

 In both cases, it is good to register as soon as you can to make sure you will get the date and time you want.
-All test dates in any center are available on a first-come, first-served basis.
-If the seats in the selected test center are already fully booked on that date, you will have to choose a different time or to choose other test location.
+All test dates in any centre are available on a first-come, first-served basis.
+If the seats in the selected test centre are already fully booked on that date, you will have to choose a different time or to choose other test location.